 \subsection{Validation with derived quantities}

-To benchmark the performance for applications, we computed several derived quantities that were not included in the fit, such as the phonon spectrum, and melting temperature using each potential. \Cref{fig:spider} shows the relative errors in 12 quantities: energy, forces, phonon frequencies, lattice constant $a_0$, elastic constants $C_{11}$, $C_{12}$, and $C_{14}$, bulk modulus $B$, surface energies $E_{100}$, $E_{110}$, $E_{111}$, and vacancy formation energy $E_V$.
+To benchmark performance for applications, we computed several derived quantities that were not included in the fit, such as the phonon spectrum and melting temperature, using each potential. \Cref{fig:spider} shows the relative errors in 12 quantities: energy, forces, phonon frequencies, lattice constant $a_0$, elastic constants $C_{11}$, $C_{12}$, and $C_{14}$, bulk modulus $B$, surface energies $E_{100}$, $E_{110}$, $E_{111}$, and vacancy formation energy $E_V$.
 Energy, force, and phonon predictions are displayed as percent RMSE, normalized by the sample standard deviation of the reference values.
 The remaining scalar quantities are displayed as percentage errors and tabulated in the Supplemental Information.
 Surface, vacancy, and strained bcc configurations were included in the training set.
 Hence $C_{11}$, $C_{12}$, $C_{14}$, $E_{100}$, $E_{110}$, $E_{111}$, and $E_V$ are not measures of extrapolation.

-The $\text{UF}_2$ pair potential exhibits errors comparable to those of more complex potentials despite its low computational cost.
+Despite its low computational cost, the UF$_2$ pair potential exhibits errors comparable to those of more complex potentials, such as SNAP and qSNAP.
 In contrast, the LJ and Morse potentials severely overpredict and underpredict most properties, respectively.
-One source of error in pair potentials, including the UF$_2$ potential, arises due to the deviation from the Cauchy relations, e.g., for cubic crystals $C_{12}=C_{44}$~\cite{stakgold1950cauchy}.
-This deviation is nearly zero for noble gases but nonzero in most solids.
-However, the Cauchy relation is fulfilled for any pair potential when each atom is a center of symmetry, such as in bcc tungsten.
-Hence, the errors in $C_{12}$ and $C_{44}$ must be larger for pair potentials, where they are constrained to be equal, than for models with many-body terms.
+One source of error in pair potentials, including the UF$_2$ potential, arises due to deviation from the Cauchy relations in materials.
+The Cauchy relations are constraints between elastic constants that hold if atoms only interact via central forces, e.g., pair potentials, and every atom is a center of inversion, such as in bcc tungsten~\cite{stakgold1950cauchy}.
+The Cauchy relation is $C_{12}=C_{44}$ for fcc and bcc lattices.
+Nobel gas crystals nearly fulfill this condition, but significant deviations occur for most other crystals.
+Hence, the errors in $C_{12}$ and $C_{44}$ are larger for pair potentials, where they are constrained to be equal, than for models with many-body terms.
 This limitation in modeling the elastic response may hinder the prediction of mechanical properties and defect-related quantities~\cite{Ziegenhain2009}.